-The Employment Act 2002 states that an employer must provide a statement of particulars of employment (also called a principal statement) to an employee within two months of starting work if an employment contract covering all the same points hasn’t already been provided.
+The law states that an employer must provide a statement of particulars of employment (also called a principal statement) to an employee before starting work if an employment contract covering all the same points hasn’t already been provided.
 This protects the employee by making him or her aware of certain terms of employment.

 It is, however, not the same as a contract of employment.
 By providing it, an employer discharges its obligations, but no term within it favours the employer.
 A reason to use a written contract is to obtain the agreement of the employee to comply with all the items contained in it, some of which do favour the employer.

 The statement of particulars must contain the following within a single, clearly written document.
 If some detail is provided in policy documents (such as a staff handbook), these can be appended, but they are not replacements.

 the employee’s name